The INTJ, or “The Architect” (or sometimes “The Mastermind”) is strategic, collected and will climb their way to the top of their ladders of choice.

-Usually quiet, serious, and motivated, INTJs are dependable and focused on doing the right thing.
-Most ITJS believe strongly in the need for organization, and they value systems and knowledge.
+Often quiet, serious, and motivated, INTJs are dependable and focused on doing the right thing.
+Most INTJs believe strongly in the need for organization, and they value systems and knowledge.
 When a commitment to achieving a goal is made, INTJs will work hard and follow through until the job is done.

 Learning facts is simple for INTJs, and they live in a world of ideas and strategic planning.
 Expressing feelings and putting ideas into a useful form for others can be difficult as the internal form of INTJ’s thoughts can make it difficult to communicate.
 Because many of the INTJ’s ideas are nonlinear, expressing ideas is a challenge.

 INTJ Cognitive Functions (Functional Stack)

 Each of the 16 personality types has four cognitive functions, as introduced by Carl Jung.
 These functions are the two scales of Sensing-Intuition (used to process information) and Thinking-Feeling (used to make decisions), each of which can be expressed both in an extraverted manner (e.g., displayed outwardly/externally) or an introverted manner (e.g., displayed inwardly or internally).
 The INTJ has a ‘Ni, Te, Fi Se” cognitive stack.
 However, they are called the ‘NiTe” due to their top two functions.
 This cognitive stacks means that: